Chords that involve the thumb

 The m6 shape exemplified with Gm6 could also be played without involving the first string.

 "Thumb chords" in open position

 Some of these chords isn’t nessecary to play by including the thumb, but it may be easier.

 Similar to D/F#, D7/F# can be played with the thumb involved as well.

 B7/F# and Bm7/F# could be played by using the thumb over both the fifth and sixth string.
 Bm7/F#, by the way, could easily be play without the thumb, but the presented fingerings may serve situational purposes.

-A final word: classic and flamenco guitars has wider necks, which make it harder to use these shapes.
+A final word: classic and flamenco guitars has wider necks, that makes it harder to use these shapes.